Mindful Communication

 How to Be a More Mindful Communicator

 At its core, communication is about responding to people in a thoughtful manner.
-When people sense you are not present during a conversation they may assume you do not agree with them, do not value what they are saying, or do not value them and their time.
-This can lead to misunderstanding, strained relationships, and a further breakdown in communication – but by engaging in mindful communication you can demonstrate your presence in a discussion and help to break down these barriers.
+When people sense you are not present during a conversation, they may assume you do not agree with them, do not value what they are saying, or do not value them and their time.
+This can lead to misunderstanding, strained relationships, and a further breakdown in communication – but by engaging in mindful communication in the workplace you can demonstrate your presence in a discussion and help to break down these communication barriers.

 What is Mindful Communication?

+The first step to becoming a mindful communicator involves understanding what mindful communication is.
 Mindful communication involves applying principles of mindfulness to the way we correspond with others.
 These principles include setting an intention, being fully present, remaining open and non-judgmental, and relating to others with compassion.
 In essence, mindful communication is about bringing a greater level of awareness to the two major components of communication: listening and speaking.
-Next, we explore these areas in greater detail, outlining how to approach each with a mindful attitude.
+Next, we explore these areas in greater detail, outlining how to approach each conversation with a mindful attitude.

 Mindful Listening